VaderVortex/Gaussian/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner

 ## Algorithm

-1. **Take the inputs**
+### **Step 1: Read all the inputs**
-   - Read how many equations there are.
+- First, take the number of equations.
-   - Read all the numbers of the augmented matrix.
+- Then read all the values of the augmented matrix (the left side + the constants).

-2. **Check for impossible division**
-   - For every step, make sure the number you’re about to divide by is not zero.
+### **Step 2: Make sure the math won’t break**
+- Before doing any division, check that the pivot number isn’t zero.
+- If it *is* zero, the process can’t continue.

-3. **Clear the values below each pivot**
+### **Step 3: Clear the numbers below each pivot**
-   - For each row, remove the numbers under the current leading value by subtracting a suitable multiple of the pivot row.
+- For each row, remove the values under the current leading number.
+- You do this by subtracting a scaled version of the pivot row from the rows below it.

-4. **Start solving from the bottom**
+### **Step 4: Begin solving from the bottom row**
+- Start with the last equation.
-   - Calculate the last variable first using the last row.
+- Solve for the last variable directly since the row now has only one unknown.

+### **Step 5: Work your way upward**
-5. **Solve the rest of the variables upward**
+- For each row above, subtract the contributions of the variables you’ve already solved.
-   - For each row above, subtract the already-found values and then divide to get the new variable.
+- Then divide by the pivot to get the next variable.

-6. **Print the final answers**
+### **Step 6: Print the results**
-   - Display each variable rounded to two decimal places.
+- Finally, display each variable, nicely rounded to two decimal places.

 ## Program:
 ```